 Is there a sequel to Enchantress from the Stars?

 which was originally published in 1971 and republished with updating by Walker in

 by Firebird in 2005) is related to Enchantress because it has the same

 heroine, but she is older than in the earlier book and it is a darker story that's

-less suitable for readers below teenage.
+less suitable for readers below high school age.
 I don't like to call it a "sequel" because

 it's very different and is completely independent from the earlier book.
 Older teens

 and adults can read them in either order.